catsarebetter98/laserbase/README.md

 # laserbase
-A python wrapper for firebase api
+A python wrapper for firebase api using the 2022 Firebase API endpoints